 I really enjoyed this book but as I have mentioned, I very much fall into the intended audience demographic.
 For those who find themselves in the post-grad struggle, unsure about their current non-career related job, love and relationships, and exactly when they should entertain the idea of children this book is a MUST READ!
 I do think ALL twentysomethings could stand to read it and learn a thing or two that relates to the uncertainty that comes with our twenties and “making the best” out of them.

-Do you think you will be giving “The Defining Decade” a read?
-What do you think is a good book for twentysomethings to read?
+What do you think is are MUST READS for twentysomethings?
 Let me know in the comments!